MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-adopt.md

 ### Implement encryption and secure access controls

-To protect sensitive information from unauthorized access, it's crucial to implement robust encryption and secure access controls.
+To protect sensitive information from unauthorized access, it's crucial that you implement robust encryption and secure access controls.
 Encryption ensures that data is unreadable to unauthorized users, while access controls regulate who can access specific data and resources.
 Understand the encryption capabilities of the cloud services that you deploy and enable the appropriate encryption mechanisms to meet your business requirements.

 ### Incorporating and adopting associated standards

-Developing and adopting associated standards is essential for ensuring the consistent implementation of encryption and access controls.
+To ensure the consistent implementation of encryption and access controls, it's essential to develop and adopt associated standards.
 Organizations should establish clear guidelines and best practices for using encryption and access controls, and ensure that these standards are communicated to all employees.
 For example, a standard might specify that all sensitive data must be encrypted by using AES-256 encryption, and that access to this data must be restricted to authorized personnel only.
 Organizations can ensure that encryption and access controls are consistently applied across the enterprise by incorporating these standards into their policies and procedures.
 Providing regular training and support further reinforces these practices among employees.
 Other examples include:

 - **Strong encryption:** Enable encryption on data stores when possible and consider managing your own keys.
 Your cloud provider might offer encryption at rest for the storage that your data store is hosted on, and give you the option of enabling database encryption like [transparent data encryption](/azure/azure-sql/database/transparent-data-encryption-tde-overview) in Azure SQL Database.
 Apply the extra layer of encryption when possible.